school-of-data/r-consortium-proposal/ISSUE_TEMPLATE.md

 *Thank you for helping us with the testing of the R learning content for Journalists!
 Please check out the steps you need to do [here](https://github.com/school-of-data/r-consortium-proposal/blob/master/CONTRIBUTING.md#beta-testing).*

-*Pro tip: click on preview to see what your edits look like.**
+*Pro tip: click on "Preview" to see what your edits look like.**

 ### Name: <!-- Name of the recipe or skills lessen you are testing -->